chaseruskin/orbit/docs/src/4_topic/3_vendors.md

 It can be hard to begin to keep track of all your IP that is available, especially among a team where different members are contributing to different projects.
 To streamline maintaining a list of the IP available, Orbit uses _vendors_.

 The vendor is the first identifier in an IP's PKGID.
-To store a
+A _registry_ is a vendor that is an actual directory holding Orbit IP manifest files.

-A vendor is special type of directory that can indirectly point to a collection of IP.
-A vendor "points" to IP by storing the manifest files corresponding to each version of the IP.
+Registries are special types of directory that can indirectly point to a collection of IP.
+They "point" to IP by storing the manifest files corresponding to each version of the IP.

-Once a vendor directory is initialized and set up, Orbit automatically handles the ability to refresh, use, and update the directory.
+Once a vendor has a directory initialized and set up, Orbit automatically handles the ability to refresh, use, and update the registry.

 ## index.toml